mentalclear/100-days-of-code/r1-log.md

 Day 91.
 Completed working on the Time Calculator project from the Scientific Computing with Python path at FreeCodeCamp.
 Pretty nice project.
 Will work on somthing interesting next.

 ### R1D92
+Day 92.
+Today I was looking into try - except - finally blocks when they are used in the generatior functions in python.
+Had some minor unclarities, but looks like now I'm clear.
+Also I'm secretly studying
+JS in the background.
+But tshh... don't tell nobody! :)

 ### R1D93

+### R1D94